equiano-institute/attackspace/README.md

 Learning to Drive a Bicycle using Reinforcement Learning and Shaping

 </td> <td >
-Intended Goal: Reach a goal point <br>
+Intended Goal: Reach a goal point </td>

-Behavior: Bicycle agent circling around the goal in a physically stable loop <br>
+<td>Behavior: Bicycle agent circling around the goal in a physically stable loop </td>

 <td>Misspecified Goal: Not falling over and making progress towards the goal point (no corresponding negative reward for moving away from the goal point)</td>